dart-lang/sdk/runtime/vm/service/service.md

   // The number of variables in this context. int length;

+  // The enclosing context for this context.
+  Context parent [optional];

   // The variables in this context object.
   ContextElement[] variables;
 }